Snake Catcher Wheeler Heights

 Diamond Pythons, like this one, are one of the most common species we find in Wheeler Heights.

-Where snakes go on Wheeler Heights properties
+Where snakes hide on Wheeler Heights properties

 After we leave